 It should be pointed out though that we are never as good as your thyroid gland at dosing thyroid hormone!

-Thyroiditis is a non specific condition which is the result of inflammation in the thyroid gland itself.
+Thyroiditis is a non-specific condition that is the result of inflammation in the thyroid gland itself.

 The severity of thyroiditis can range from something that will be benign and go away on its own over time to conditions such as Hashimoto’s thyroiditis which may completely destroy your thyroid gland if left untreated.